 1% admitted to misusing prescription painkillers

 The most recent National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) reveals even more details about Utah’s drug and alcohol problem.
-Drug and alcohol misuse among Utah residents 12 and older is prevalent.
-In the month before the survey, the average estimates regarding substance misuse, in thousands, were as follows:3
+Drug and alcohol abuse among Utah residents 12 and older is prevalent.
+In the month before the survey, the average estimates regarding substance abuse, in thousands, were as follows:3

 used prescription pain relievers